kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

 from their associated VolumeSnapshotContent objects.
-If a VolumeSnapshot or associated VolumeSnapshotContent cannot be found, or if more than one CSI driver is involved then the manager will change the state of the CR to `Failed`.
+If a VolumeSnapshot or associated VolumeSnapshotContent cannot be found, or if more than one CSI driver is involved then the manager will change the state of the CR to `Failed` and provide an appropriate error message in the `error` field.
 - The manager searches for the [SnapshotSessionConfiguration CR](#snapshotserviceconfiguration) created by the CSI driver.
 When it finds this object it will create a